-Thousands of Lebanese rally outside presidential palace in support of Aoun
+Lebanese flock to presidential palace in rally to support Aoun

 The protests have been less intense since Hariri resigned, but demonstrators remain on the streets and a core demand is the rapid formation of a government led by technocrats to carry out the badly needed economic reforms.

-Hariri said last month before the protests that the UAE had promised investments and financial aid to his deeply indebted country but that work remained to seal the deal.

-Aoun is obliged to hold a formal period of consultations with members of parliament and designate the figure with the most support as the new prime minister who will be tasked with forming a government.

-Reporting by Alaa Kanaan and Eric Knecht; editing by David Evans
+Reporting by Alaa Kanaan, Eric Knecht and Laila Bassam; editing by David Evans